russss/osm-uk-addresses/README.md

 ## UPRN Method

-As an alternative to using the land registry data, I also explored an alternative approach by clipping UPRN points which intersect with building outlines, and summarising these points by location. (`uprn_buildings` view.)
+As an alternative to using the land registry data, I also explored an alternative approach using the [Open UPRN](https://www.ordnancesurvey.co.uk/business-government/products/open-uprn) dataset.

+Here, we clip UPRN points which intersect with building outlines, and combine points which share the same exact location. (`uprn_buildings` view.)

 ![Representative Points](images/uprn_points.png)

-This approach likely provides better coverage of addressing points, and it is a simpler approach in general.
+This approach likely provides better coverage of addressing points, and it is a less complex approach in general.

-It includes many addresses which are missed by the previous approach because they are council-owned and do not have their own INSPIRE parcel.
+It includes many residential addresses which are missed by the previous approach because they are rented housing and do not have their own INSPIRE parcel.
 However, it can be more noisy when properties have many addresses - it's possible that further filtering could improve this slightly.

 The overall accuracy of these points seems to be roughly equivalent to the previous method.